 Web Page Item Description Admin Settings Username ?
 The username to access the web interface.
 Enter up to 25 characters.
 Password ?
 The password to access the web interface.
 Enter up to 25 characters.
-Confirm Password ?
-Confirm the web interface password.
+Confirm Password 🛜 Confirm the web interface password.
 Current Status Serial Number Shows the device serial number.
 Mac Address Shows the device Mac address.
 Firmware Version Shows the current firmware version.
 IP Addressing Shows the current IP addressing setting (DHCP or static).
 IP Address Shows the current IP address.
 Subnet Mask Shows the current subnet mask address.
 Default Gateway Shows the current default gateway address.
 DNS Server 1 Shows the current DNS Server 1 address.
 DNS Server 2 Shows the current DNS Server 2 address.
 Microphone Gain Shows the current level of the Microphone Gain Event Reporting Shows the current status of the Event Reporting mode.
 Import Settings Browse Use this button to select a configuration file to import.
 Import Config After selecting a configuration file, click Import to import the configuration from the selected file.
-Then, click Save and Reboot to store changes.
 Export Settings Export Config Click Export to export the current configuration to a file.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
+First click on the Toggle Help button, and you wil see a question mark () appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.